 c.
 The equivalent of graduate academic credit from a regionally accredited institution is credit

-ii. earned from an institution outside of the United States that has been evaluated on a course-by-course basis as equivalent to graduate credit earned from a regionally accredited institution.
+ii.
+Earned from an institution outside the United States that has been evaluated on a course-by-course basis as equivalent to graduate credit earned from a regionally accredited institution.
 The evaluation must have been performed by a foreign transcript evaluation service approved by the dean of The Graduate School; or

 Graduate Academic Policy on the Award of Academic Credit for Study Abroad Experiences

 1. Graduate academic credit may be awarded to a student enrolled in a graduate degree program for a study abroad experience for which the student received the prior approval of the graduate program director.